 Milestone develops its portfolio of products continuously, and privacy by default is a key evaluation criterion in making XProtect GDPR compliant.
-The Milestone Secure Development Lifecycle guide is an integral part of privacy by default, applying principles such as "defense in depth," "least privileges," and avoiding less secure default settings and turning off infrequently used features by default.
+For more information, see the guide about the secure development lifecycle at Milestone.
+This guide is an integral part of privacy by default, applying principles such as "defense in depth," "least privileges," and avoiding less secure default settings and turning off infrequently used features by default.